-Macroeconomics is a branch of economics dealing with the performance, structure, behavior, and decision-making of an economy as a whole.
-Topics covered in this class include output and income, unemployment, inflation and deflation, the Christian world view and economics, among others.
+Macroeconomics is a branch of economics dealing with the performance, structure, behavior, and decision-making of an economy.
+Topics covered in this class include output and income, unemployment, inflation and deflation.
+Some emphasis will be placed on God's purpose of economy.
 Prerequisite: BUS1301, 2304